EggspressBlog/Eggspress/my_posts/getting_started/quick-start.md

 Vercel takes about a minute to build a new project.
 When your site is ready, you'll be taken to your project page.
 Click the link labeled **"Deployments"** followed by a button labeled **"Visit"** to see your new site.

-Once again, **bookmark or save this link** to your site.
+For easy access later, **bookmark or save this link** to your new site.

 ![Screenshot of Vercel's deployments page with the Visit button visible](Pasted%20image%2020231126192841.png)

 ## Set up and upload your workspace
 Your workspace folder is where all of your content and settings go.
-Rather than build it out file by file, folder by folder, Eggspress comes with a starter workspace that you can (and should) use.
+Eggspress provides a starter workspace for you to use.

 > If you're unfamiliar with zip files, creating folders, or dragging and dropping files, see [Create Your Workspace](my_posts/getting_started/create-your-workspace.md) for more details and screenshots.

+![Eggspress race heating up](racing_close.jpeg)

 To use this starter workspace, first create a folder on your computer.
 It should be in a location that's easy for you to remember and access.

-![Eggspress race heating up](racing_close.jpeg)

-When that's ready:
+When your folder is ready:

-1. Click the big green download button on your site and save the .zip file
+1. Click the big green download button on your site and **save the .zip file**
-2. Extract (expand) the contents of that .zip file into your workspace folder
+2. **Extract** (expand) the .zip file into your **workspace folder**
+3. Open your **workspace folder**

-3. When you open your workspace folder, you should now see a list of folders whose names begin with `my_`
+If you are at the root of your **workspace folder**, you should see a list of folders whose names begin with `my_`.

-If this is not the case, repeat step two.
+If this is not the case, repeat step two and try to extract the `my_` folders into your **workspace folder**.

-4. Add files to your forked repository
+4. **Upload your workspace** to your forked repository

 In your Github tab containing your forked repository, look for the **"Add files"** button (it may also be labeled as "+").